 It was those penny-wearing Ivy League college students who helped make the style a casual menswear staple, adopting it as their de facto uniform and giving birth to its preppy reputation.
 American college students continued to rock penny loafers on campus throughout the ‘50s and ‘60s, and were further bolstered by prep-king John F. Kennedy, who too enjoyed them throughout his (most stylish) presidency.

 Penny loafers were also enjoyed by everyone from James Dean and Paul Newman to sub-cultures like the mods and rude boys to Michael Jackson, who wore his Weejuns while moonwalking.
-Today, penny loafers maintain an air of preppiness but can be incorporated into a range of looks.
+Today, penny loafers for men maintain an air of preppiness but can be incorporated into a range of looks.
 Versatile and effortless, they’ll finish off tailoring or a layered weekend look with ease.

 What to wear with penny loafers